 I have a problem with the terms associated with a prostitute: Bitch and whore.
-Sure, some prostitutes possess those qualities, but so can any woman.
-Essentially, a prostitute and whore are two different things, but are often confused as the same thing, with the same meaning.
+Most prostitutes are not whores or bitches (if whore/bitch implies being promiscuous and scandalous).
+A prostitute and whore are two different things, but are often confused as the same thing, with the same meaning.
+The terms are further problematic since they are so vague, and can be interpreted differently.

 In a global modern context, a woman who sleeps around with men is known in derogatory terms as a ‘bitch’ or ‘whore.’
 A whore can be further subdivided into various interpretations and meanings.
 It can apply to a woman who manipulates men into giving her money – perhaps also termed a ‘gold digger.’
-It can imply that a woman is hyper-sexual, and enjoys sex.
+It can also be used to refer to a woman who enjoys sex.
 It can also imply a woman who lies and cheats her lovers/friends by scamming them.
 The term ‘bitch’ can also be applied to women with such traits.
 Somehow, these terms are also attributed to a prostitute.
 But there is a BIG difference between a whore and a prostitute.
-Although some prostitutes act like whores, one should not mistake all women who sell their bodies for being hyper-sexual, promiscuous, manipulative or scandalous.
+Although some prostitutes act like whores, one should not mistake all women who sell their bodies for being promiscuous, manipulative or scandalous.

-Aside from having sex for money, am I also a whore?
-For free, no. With clients, sometimes.
-However, I am only a whore in the context that I enjoy sex often, but only with the men I love (and occasionally in fantasies).
 A whore, in terms of enjoying sex, is something I don’t condemn, so long its safe and doesn’t hurt others.
 But the notion of manipulation and deceiving others are acts I don’t accept.
-I do not manipulate or deceive my lovers in the other associations with ‘whore.’
-Indeed there are many prostitutes, like myself, who do not have sex with men for ‘fun and flings.’
+I do not manipulate or deceive my lovers in the other interpretations of ‘whore.’
+I make my intentions clear.
 My clients who give me money are fully aware, just as I am, that it’s an exchange only.
-And the men I do love…?
+And the men I love…?
 They are aware of my intentions: I do not use them.

 In my view, despite the view of society, a prostitute is much more dignified than a gold digger.
 A gold digger searches around for rich wealthy men, promising them love and affection, hoping to get hands on their wealth in an indirect manner.
 However, one must not judge even a gold digger — a lot of these girls start this type of lifestyle from a history of neglect.